 Philadelphia 76ers’ Joel Embiid battled through game six with a thumb injury, and this might be why he couldn’t lead his team to victory against the Toronto Raptors in an action-packed game on Monday night.
 Consequently, the Eastern Conference series will be heading back to Toronto this Thursday, where the Raptors will be playing their hearts out as this will push the series to Game 7.

 Jimmy Butler–Embiid’s former colleague–and the Miami Heat will have the chance to edge out the Atlanta Hawks from the competition on Tuesday night.
 Most, if not all, Miami Heat fans are crossing their fingers, hoping their team prevails against the Hawks as this will earn them a spot in the tournament’s second round.

-The competition in the Western Conference is keeping everyone guessing, as was expected by both fans and sportsbooks alike.
+The competition in the Western Conference is keeping everyone guessing.
 The Phoenix Suns will be hosting the New Orleans Pelicans for Game 5.
 Fans should expect a tight, intense, and action-packed duel when the two meet since they are currently tied at 2-2.
 On the other hand, Ja Morant–the most improved player–will be heading home with the Memphis Grizzlies to face the Minnesota Timberwolves on Tuesday night’s Game 5.

 Biggest Questions on the road to NBA playoff finals

 Here are some of the most asked questions about the play-in tournament:

 Are Stephen Curry and the Golden State Warriors back?

 The Eastern Conference’s favorites are the GSW.
 Curry’s side will be heading into game 5 with a 3-1 lead over the Denver Nuggets.
 GSW fans hope that their star player–Curry–will be fit and at his best, as this will help them triumph over the Nuggets in Game 5.